Florida Spiny Lobster Season: How do you Dive for Lobster?

 At the very least, you’ll don your mask, fins, weight belt, and snorkel, grab your lobster gauge, and head down.
 Gloves are always a good idea when hunting the Florida Spiny Lobster because those spines are a bit sharp.
 If you want to take along a tickle stick, catch bag, net, or snare they’re totally optional - depending on your level of experience and skills.

-Of course, the less gear you take down, the more streamlined and stealth you are.
+Of course, the less gear you take down, the more streamlined and stealthy you are.
 And since you’re on one breath at a time, every bit of energy exerted counts and you’ve already got to surface with your catch.
-Now, if you’re really fast or happen on an area with multiple lobsters in close proximity, a catch bag might be a good idea so you can bring them all (up to your limit) to the surface without one getting away.
+Now, if you’re really fast or in an area with multiple lobsters in close proximity, a catch bag might be a good idea so you can bring them all (up to your limit) to the surface without one getting away.

 The biggest drawback to this style of diving for lobster is that you’re on one breath at a time.
 As you get tired, the lobster might get away from you.
 And with freediving, if they get away, it can be challenging to chase them to their next hiding spot.